Farmers’ Hubs Agri-Marketing Enterprise (FHAME)

 - Agri-advisory services: FH provides agricultural know-how and modern agri-information as an embedded service to farmers.

-- A total of 45 Farmers’ Hubs are functioning in northwestern Bangladesh with the facilitation of SFSA Bangladesh under two franchisors called GBK Enterprise (for Dinajpur, Nilphamari and Rangpur district) and Don Enterprise (for Natore District).
+- As of August 2018, a total of 58 Farmers’ Hubs are functioning in northwestern Bangladesh with the facilitation of SFSA Bangladesh under two franchisors called GBK Enterprise (for Dinajpur, Nilphamari and Rangpur district) and Don Enterprise (for Natore District).

 - Each of the FHs regularly serves 500–1000 farmers and maintains linkages with 5–10 traders.